 - If core and intensive, evidence-based intervention are not successful at supporting your child to make adequate progress toward his or her goals, the team should consider whether s/he may be a student with a disability who needs specialized instruction.

-- If core an intensive evidence-based intervention is working to support your child in making adequate progress toward his or her goals, but progress can only be maintained by providing high-level support over time, this may also be an indicator that your child needs special education.
+- If core and intensive, evidence-based intervention is working to support your child in making adequate progress toward his or her goals, but progress can only be maintained by providing high-level support over time, this may also be an indicator that your child needs special education.

 - Your child’s response to intervention is one indicator of potential need for special education; however, just because a student is not meeting grade level expectations or is receiving intensive intervention support, it does not necessarily mean they are a student with a disability or need for special education.